Solo Travel in Georgia

 As an emerging destination Georgia seems to be growing in popularity.
 Its draw is not only its wine and cuisine but also its history and nature.
 As a budget destination it’s easy to travel and stay in comfortable accommodation for a fraction of the price.

-Tbilisi is the capital and was founded in the 5th century by King Vakhtang Gorgasali.
-A statue of him on a horse sits above the river, opposite the hot springs which inspired him to built a city here.
+When you visit Georgia solo, Tbilisi will probably be your first port of call.
+The capital was founded in the 5th century by King Vakhtang Gorgasali, and a statue of him on a horse sits above the river, opposite the hot springs which inspired him to built a city here.
 The city is a blend of old and new with futuristic-looking structures weaved within its landscape.

-Take a walking tour to get your bearings of the city then spend some time exploring the old town.
+Your Tbilisi itinerary should definitely include a walking tour to get your bearings in the city then spend some time exploring the Tbilisi historic district.
 If you are there on the hour, watch the clock tower which was created by a famous local puppeteer.
 Every hour a puppet show acts out the circle of life to onlookers; amusement

 Opposite the river is the city’s cable car which takes you up to the giant statue of Mother Georgia which looks over the city.
 The walk back down takes you past the castle and the zip line (great for the adventurous GatG).